ToshioCP/Gtk4-tutorial/gfm/sec25.md

 - `gtk_string_list_remove` removes an item from the list
 - `gtk_string_list_get_string` gets a string in the list

-See [API document](https://developer.gnome.org/gtk4/stable/GtkStringList.html) for the further information.
+See [Gtk4 reference manual](https://developer.gnome.org/gtk4/stable/GtkStringList.html) for the further information.

 I'll explain the other list objects later.